daniviga/ix2-200/README.md

 Pre-requisites
 ------
 + Debian GNU Linux 8 Jessie
-+ Arch i386 is reccomended
++ Arch i386 is recommended

 I suggest to create a dev environment using an LXC container with Debian Jessie i686: